UN aid convoy hit by warplanes in Syria

 - UN says 18 of 31 aid convoys hit near Aleppo

-(CNN)A United Nations aid convoy and a Syrian Arab Red Crescent warehouse were both struck by warplanes in Syria Monday local time, a UN spokesman said.
+(CNN)A United Nations convoy carrying life-saving aid to 78,000 people was struck by warplanes in Syria Monday, a UN spokesman said.

+The strike prompted a reaction of visceral anger from the international community, with officials from the UN and US saying they were "disgusted" and "outraged."

+A Syrian Arab Red Crescent warehouse was also hit, the UN said.

-Twelve people involved in the aid delivery were killed, according to the Syrian Observatory for Human Rights, a London-based organzation that monitors the conflict in Syria.
+Twelve people involved in the aid delivery were killed, according to the Syrian Observatory for Human Rights, a UK-based organization that monitors the conflict in Syria.

 At least 32 people in total were killed in strikes that hit Aleppo and its western suburbs, SOHR said.